NateNate60/crawpp/samples/quickstart.md

 ## The `Reddit` Class

-The `Reddit` class is your gateway to the Reddit API.
-Most interacts with Reddit directly that are not tied to some other object will be done by calling the member functions of the `Reddit` class.
+The [Reddit](@ref CRAW::Reddit) class is your gateway to the Reddit API.
+Most interactions with Reddit directly that are not tied to some other object will be done by calling the member functions of the `Reddit` class.
 Logging into Reddit is performed by providing login credentials when initialising the class.

 ```cpp
 CRAW::Reddit reddit = CRAW::Reddit("username",